davidsneighbour/booka-docs/content/11-technotes/documentation-format.md

 Following the used PHPDoc tags in Booka based on their location.
 Note that we apply a strict inheritance rule to keep code lines low.
 If the tag is defined on file or class level don't repeat it further down if it's not changed.

-Refer to api5/class-template.php for a fully documented object file.

 ## Official documentation

 - [PHPDoc reference — phpDocumentor](https://docs.phpdoc.org/references/phpdoc/index.html)